Thousands of Evils: Critical reception

 Ultimate Guitar gave the album a 7.5/10, concluding their review by saying "As far as djent goes, Vildhjarta is a pretty interesting group.
 They do a lot of things right, such as creating very ambient compositions and mixing a lot of "hard" and "soft" sounds so the EP isn't like a non-stop full-on assault from beginning to end.
 The band shows they aren't afraid to occasionally use clean and acoustic guitars, which really adds a lot of character to their music."

 The Circle Pit praised the album, awarding it 9.5/10 and writing that "Thousands of Evils rages and fumes and stomps through a good 20+minute long spiral road in five different directions.
 The only thing common between the record and its predecessor is the same foreboding in the guitar tones, the same unmerciful chugging riffs- but then again, it’s a “DIFFERENTLY DARK" fable."

 Heavy Blog Is Heavy also gave the album a positive review, awarding it 4/5.
 They wrote that "Hopefully they can take all of the critiques and constructive criticism into consideration when making their follow up LP next year, because this band has extremely high amounts of potential, and are on the right track to reaching it at the fullest.
 Vildhjarta have found their niche and are sticking with it, and their next album will definitely be an example of that."

 Premiering the track 'Regnar Bensin', Terrorizer were positive about the EP as well, writing that "Veering from crushing heavy to eerily calm, ‘Thousands of Evils’ is quite a journey indeed."

 Forte edition

 A remixed/remastered edition of Thousands of Evils was released on January 28, 2022.
-The reissue was titled Thousands of Evils(forte) and it features revamped/redone drums and bass guitar.
+The reissue is titled Thousands of Evils (forte), and features revamped/redone drums and bass guitar.
 Most production and mixing was done by the band's current drummer Buster Odeholm, with assistance from Sworn In drummer Chris George.